madhaviit/Adobe_final/Notebooks/Approaches tried/README.md

 - [This](./Neural%20Hermes/) contains the notebook for like-prediction and content generation using Neural Hermes base-model

-- [This](./Hermes%20Finetuning/) contains the notebook for fine-tuning it for better quality content generation
+- [This](./Hermes%20Finetuning/) contains the notebook for fine-tuning Neural Hermes model for better quality content generation

 - [This](./Obsidean/) contains the notebook for like-prediction and content generation using Obsidean model